siemens/LightweightCmpRa/README.md

 ## Preconditions

+### Required build tools and environment

 * The *Java SE Development Kit (JDK)*.
-  The Lightweight CMP RA is now developed using JDK 11.\
+  The Lightweight CMP RA is now developed using JDK 11.
   It can be found at
   <https://www.oracle.com/java/technologies/downloads/#java11>.
 * The *Apache Maven tool*.